ocgcyj/Carpool-gunradio/README.md

 Carpool PHY layer is built atop open source GNURadio http://gnuradio.org/

 ## Introduction
-This is the source code of Carpool.
+This is the source code of Carpool[1].
 The source is maintained locally by our research group and not published until the related paper has been accepted recently.

-**_“Less Transmissions, More Throughput: Bringing Carpool to Public WLANs”, IEEE Transactions on Mobile Computing (TMC 2015)_**

 Carpool is implemented both in PHY and MAC layer, which adopt the standard requirement of IEEE 802.11n.
 The PHY layer is built atop the OFDM implementation of GNURadio/USRP2, equipped with RFX2450.
 The MAC layer is realized by the trace-driven simulation under MATLAB with specific network setting.